 Fraudulent transfers also rise in California family law, especially marital settlement agreements.
 Most notably, Mejia v.
 Reed found that fraudulent transfer can be raised as to transmutation (post-nuptial) agreements under California law.

-With the notable exception of transferring exempt property, any debtor who thinks that transferring money or property to friends or family will solve their problems may not be aware of the ramifications.
+With the possible exception of transferring exempt property, any debtor who thinks that transferring money or property to friends or family will solve their problems may not be aware of the ramifications.
 Indeed, this may enlarge the litigation whereby the creditor will include family and friends who were unfortunate enough to be included in the transfers.
-If the creditor is aggressive creditor and represented by competent legal counsel, they will end up involving family, which makes the situation even worse.
-It is better to consider your options under bankruptcy law, particularly since the California homestead exemption may provide a place for debtors to place their money that is supported by existing law.
+If the creditor is aggressive and represented by competent legal counsel, they will end up involving family, which makes the situation even worse.
+It may be better to consider your options under bankruptcy law, particularly since the California homestead exemption may provide a place for debtors to exempt their assets that is supported by existing law.

 Contact a Fraudulent Transfer Attorney in California

-Our attorneys serve clients throughout Los Angeles, San Jose, San Diego, Orange County, Sacramento, Riverside, and Surrounding Areas of California.
+Our attorneys serve clients throughout Los Angeles, Orange County, San Diego, Riverside, San Bernardino, San Jose, Sacramento, and Surrounding Areas in California.
 It is important to consult a real estate attorney, business litigator, or bankruptcy attorney skilled in fraudulent transfer litigation to consider your rights.
 Contact our fraudulent transfer attorneys today for a free consultation at (844) 4-TALKOV (825568) or contact us online.